Assorted symbols in Chinese art and history

 Originally the fan was not the decorated folded fan you associate with China today, they were original unfolded.
 The old ones came in all shapes and sizes and were made from feathers, silk, paper and palm leaves.
 The folded fan probably came from Korea in the 10th century, they are more convenient as they can be carried in the sleeve or in a case fastened to a belt.
 Folding fans may have ivory, horn or sandalwood frames with decoration often in mother of pearl, lacquer or tortoiseshell.

 Over time it became traditional for men's fans to have far fewer ribs than women's - which could have over 30 ribs.
 Decency dictated that only women would be depicted on women’s fans.
 In elite circles fans were used with its own particular etiquette, and gestures had specific meanings .
-This is still evident when fans are used in traditional opera.
+This is still evident when fans are used as props in traditional opera.

 A fan is the symbol of Zhongli Quan, one of the Eight Immortals.
-It may symbolize benevolence and good wishes as shàn ‘good, virtuous’ sounds the same.
+Fans may symbolize benevolence and good wishes as shàn ‘good, virtuous’ sounds the same.
 It may also directly symbolize the well-to-do, particularly court officials.
 The decoration of the silk or paper surface of a fan reached high artistic perfection; typically one side would show a landscape and the other a piece of fine calligraphy.

 Filial piety xiào